Why do Veterinarians need insurance?

 What should I do if I have not received my certificate of currency or renewal offer/documents?

 Please accept our apologies.
 At Aon we strive to deliver best in class service, so we are sorry to hear you have not received your documents.
-Please contact us on 1800 806 493 or firstname.lastname@example.org and we will look to send your documents as soon as possible.
+Please contact us on tel 1800 806 493 or mail to firstname.lastname@example.org and we will look to send your documents as soon as possible.